eibarolle/League-Creep-Score-Analysis/README.md

-# League-Creep-Score-Analysis
+# League Creep Score Analysis
-DSC80 Final Project
+This is Ernest Ibarolle's and Haris Saif's Final Project for DSC80-FA24, which studies and predicts creep score for 2022 competitive League of Legends matches.